puranikvinit/linux-blogs/cfs-scheduler.md

 ---
 title: "CFS Scheduler in the Linux Kernel"
-datePublished: Mon Jan 08 2024 17:51:20 GMT+0000 (Coordinated Universal Time)
-cuid: clr57ysuw000309l2c5x8gy60
-slug: cfs-scheduler
-tags: linux, linux-kernel, scheduling-algorithms
+description: "Unveiling the Secret Sauce of Linux Performance!"
+date: 2024-01-08
+tags: ["linux", "linux-kernel", "scheduling-algorithms"]
+author: "Vinit Puranik"
+toc: true
 ---

 The Linux kernel is the backbone of countless devices, servers, and systems worldwide.
 But have you ever wondered why Linux systems feel so snappy, even with multiple applications running?
 The answer lies in a hidden gem called the **Completely Fair Scheduler**.
 This unsung hero works tirelessly behind the scenes, juggling tasks with surgical precision, ensuring your system feels smooth and responsive.

 In this article, we'll lift the hood and examine CFS' inner workings, uncovering its techniques for maximizing CPU utilization, prioritizing interactive tasks, and preventing resource hogs from ruining the party.

-*Note: The CFS Scheduler is the default scheduling class for processes spun up in the system.
-Linux supports multiple scheduling classes, each having priorities, and any process can be assigned to any scheduler.*
+_Note: The CFS Scheduler is the default scheduling class for processes spun up in the system.
+Linux supports multiple scheduling classes, each having priorities, and any process can be assigned to any scheduler._

 # History